demisto/content-docs/docs/integrations/linting.md

 ## XSOAR Linter

-This is a custom linter, based on pylint, which main purpose is to catch errors regarding Cortex XSOAR code standards.
-The linter is activated using pylint load plugins ability.
-We run this linter with custom Cortex XSOAR error and warning messages only (all other messages are disabled).
-On rare occasions you may encounter a need to disable an error/warning returned from this linter.
-Do this by adding an inline comment of the sort on the line you want to disable the error:
+This is a custom linter, based on pylint, whose main purpose is to catch errors regarding Cortex XSOAR code standards.
+The linter is activated using the pylint load plugins ability.
+We run this linter only with custom Cortex XSOAR error and warning messages (all other messages are disabled).
+On rare occasions, you may encounter a scenario in which you need to disable an error or warning message from being returned from by linter.
+To do this add an inline comment, as shown below, on the line you want to disable the error:

 ```
 # pylint: disable=<error-name>